marcelkohl/dbex/README.md

 - hide data result when there is no data on result
 - option to run query on data result
 - click on status bar open query window (dbexResult)
+- identify query executed from textEditor and replace or create new result tab (uuid)

 ### Additional modules
 - export result as csv